Home Recipes Easy Meatballs in Tomato Soup Recipe

 What kind of tomato soup do you have to use?

-I use the Heinz brand as you can buy it in the 820g tins here in Australia.
+I personally use the Heinz brand, which is readily available in 820g tins here in Australia.

-But if you’re in the United States, you can use Campbell’s condensed tomato soup.
+However, if you’re located in the United States, Campbell’s condensed tomato soup is an excellent alternative.

 What are the health benefits associated with tomato soup?